 Little chance of the Fed risking an inverted yield curve

 Outside of the macroeconomic constraints the Fed is facing, there are technical boundaries as well.
-As of the end of September, the effective federal funds rate—the real-world rate banks charge each other based on the Fed's target lending rate—was 0.40%, while the yield on the two-year U.S. Treasury was 0.77%.2 Historically, a spread of 100–125 basis points between the effective federal funds rate and the two-year Treasury suggests that that market is expecting higher short-term rates.
-But with a spread today of less than 40 basis points, there isn't much room for the Fed to raise rates without risking inverting the yield curve.
+As of the end of September, the effective federal funds rate—the real-world rate banks charge each other based on the Fed's target lending rate—was 0.40%, while the yield on the two-year U.S. Treasury was 0.77%.2 Historically, a spread of 100 basis points (bps) to 125bps between the effective federal funds rate and the two-year Treasury suggests that the market is expecting higher short-term rates.
+But with a spread today of less than 40bps, there isn't much room for the Fed to raise rates without risking inverting the yield curve.

 By way of background, under normal circumstances, bonds with longer maturities offer higher yields than bonds with shorter maturities in order to compensate investors for the incremental risk associated with that longer holding period.
 When short-term debt (U.S. Treasury bills, for example) offers higher yields than longer-dated debt (such as U.S. Treasury notes with maturities of 2 to 10 years), watch out—it's a sign that something isn't right with the economy and the markets.
 It's also a fairly reliable indicator of a pending recession: The last time the federal funds rate was meaningfully higher than the yield on the one-year Treasury was 2008, and that was not a year the Fed remembers fondly.

 As it stands, the yield curve is now flatter than it's been at any point in the past four years.
 If the Fed were to increase the target federal funds rate by another 25bps in December—for a stated target range of 0.50% to 0.75%—other short-term rates would normally increase, too, and the result might be about as flat a curve the Fed is willing to risk.